Carolinapm354/MIT_3D_Flood_Map/README.md

 After editing, it is crucial to publish the style to preserve changes in future steps.

-  **3. Setting up the Code**
+### **3. Setting up the Code**

-For this step we first start by downloading Visual Studio Code.
+For this step we first start by downloading Visual Studio Code (vs code).
 Start by creating a file and opening it in vs code.
 Create a basic "index.html" inside the file.

 Go back to Mapbox in the browser and install Mapbox GL JS to create a web map with Mapbox GL JS.
-There are two methods for installing it by using the Mapbox CDN or a module bundler, as recommended by Mapbox the node package manage (npm).
+There are two methods to install it by using the Mapbox CDN or a module bundler, as recommended by Mapbox the node package manage (npm).
 After installing the npm package, include the GL JS CSS file by pasting this on the \<HEAD\>of the html file created previously.

 ```Code Block 1: HTML code snippet including stylesheet to  Mapbox GL JS library version 2.8.1.```
 ```javascript